 Since 2007 he has been training and handling detection dogs.
 He owns and handles a variety of specialised conservation dogs trained to find: koalas, feral Cats, foxes, rabbits, owls, hawk weed and alligator weed.
 Ryan works alongside organisations and government bodies, such as Office of Environment and Heritage, Australian Broadcasting Corporation, Roads and Maritime NSW and Department of Agriculture just to name a few.

 Jen is a passionate and highly experienced wildlife carer, conservationist, author and dog trainer with a Certificate II in Animal Studies and Vicki Austin’s Puppy Instructor Course.
-She’s been working in the animal care industry since 2004, for vet clinics and the 2 largest zoos in Sydney before committing full time to, Tate Animal Training Enterprises.
-Her area of expertise is largely focused around puppy raising & development, she trains on average up to 50 puppies per month and has a mission to educate the public on making sound choices when it comes to picking breeds and breeders.
+She has been working in the animal care industry since 2004, working for a number of vet clinics and the two largest zoos in Sydney before committing full time to the family business, Tate Animal Training Enterprises.
+Her area of expertise within the business is largely focused around puppy raising and development.
+Jen is also the author and illustrator of children’s book “Pouches Paws, Tails and Claws”.

 The Tate’s passion for animals is infectious.
 Their authenticity, knowledge and magnetic personalities is taking them on a new path and they have been making public appearances such as Northern Beaches council’s Dog Day by the Bay, Woof-Fest and other local training days.